KordingLab/Neural_Decoding/README.md

 We have included jupyter notebooks that provide detailed examples of how to use the decoders.
 The file "Examples_kf_decoder" is for the Kalman filter decoder and the file "Examples_all_decoders" is for all other decoders.

 Here we provide a basic example where we are using a LSTM decoder. <br>
-For this example we assume we have already loaded matrices "neural_data" and "y"...
+For this example we assume we have already loaded matrices "neural_data" and "y"... <br>
-In the example notebooks, we provide code for doing this preprocessing.
+We have also provided a jupyter notebook, "Neural_preprocessing" with an example of how to get Matlab data into this format.
 <br>

 First we will import the necessary functions